 - Self-funding: If you have the ability to, you could choose to set aside money in a separate savings account for use in the event of your passing.
 This likely isn’t a viable option for most households; saving an amount equal to the death benefit of a traditional life insurance policy would require a rather aggressive savings rate.

 Frequently asked questions

-That’s probably not a great idea.
-You can earn a higher interest rate for your savings if you invest it in a well-managed, low-risk mutual fund.
-Depending on your risk tolerance, there are other options that can earn you a better return on your dollar.
-A financial advisor can help you determine the best choice.
+Many financial advisors advise against using your life insurance policy as your main savings account.
+You can typically earn a higher interest rate on your savings if you invest it in a well-managed, relatively lower-risk mutual fund.
+Depending on your risk tolerance, there may be other options that can earn you a better return on your dollar; the cash value in permanent life insurance policies doesn’t usually accrue at a very high rate.
+A financial advisor can help you determine the best choice for your individual needs.